Getting Started with DXLab

 Each DXLab application's primary functionality is accessible from its Main window.
 The Main windows of some applications are tabbed, with each tab focused on an activity; buttons that activate windows that provide secondary functionality may also be provided.
 Every application's Main window provides a Config button that displays a Configuration window that makes the application's settings accessible; some applications employ a tabbed Configuration window organized around functions.
 Letting the mouse cursor hover for a few seconds over any button or setting will produce a popup explanation of its function.

-DXing with DXLab - a PDF presentation that illustrates DXLab's architecture and support for DXing
+Here's a presentation that describes DXLab's architecture and approach

 Each DXLab application has reference documentation that describes its capabilities and options.
 To get comfortable with a DXLab application, start by scanning this documentation to create an inventory of the application's features that you plan to use first.
 It's important that you ignore all details and secondary features during this scan!; you can always return for the details when needed, and you can always return to scan for secondary features once you've mastered the most important ones.
 Reference documentation is available in an online (HTML) format that you can view with your web browser, and in a downloadable PDF format that is easy to search or print: